aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/remove-section-breaks-from-document/_index.md

 In Aspose.Words, use the [SectionBreak](https://apireference.aspose.com/words/net/aspose.words/controlchar/fields/sectionbreak) field of the [ControlChar](https://apireference.aspose.com/words/net/aspose.words/controlchar) class to find all section breaks.

-The following code example demonstrates how to remove page breaks from a document:
+The following code example shows how to remove page breaks from a document:

 {{< highlight csharp >}}
 Document doc = new Document(MyDir + "Remove section breaks.docx");